thoughtfulbloke/letter2ed/README.md

 To the editor and editorial board,

-I am formally writing to point out the sgnificant errors in the paper from Gibson (2024)[^1], published in your journal.
+I am formally writing to point out the significant errors in the paper from Gibson (2024)[^1], published in your journal.
 In particular, the paper asserts two claims: